-With millions of people constantly on the lookout for the pure and unadulterated emotion believed to only exist within the hearts of carefree and innocent children, it can be easy to look for happiness in all the wrong places.
+With millions of people constantly on the lookout for the pure and unadulterated emotion, it can be easy to look for happiness in all the wrong places.

 According to neuroscientist Dr. Richard Davidson, deep within all of us, whether young or old, is a “happiness muscle.”
 He explained how happiness is something we can train our minds to have, just like when we hit the gym and train rigorously to pump our muscles.
 This is supported by related studies which prove that the human brain is very much trainable.
 Ideas, habits and practices that are geared toward finding and keeping happiness can help people achieve deep satisfaction and live fuller lives.

 Soak up some sunlight: To kick off your day with a great start, take a walk outside in the morning.
-Even on a cloudy day, the outside light is incredibly better than your indoor lights.
+Even on a cloudy day, the outside light can do incredible things for your mood.
 As your eyes receive natural sunlight, they immediately send signals to your brain, which then boosts the production of serotonin, aka “the happy hormone.”
 Serotonin keeps your anxiety levels down, regulates your mood and boosts your sexuality and appetite.
-You only need to literally open your eyes.

 Indulge in a childhood favorite: There is always something from your childhood that gives you a warm feeling all over.
 Is it the smell of apple cinnamon cookies wafting through your home?
 Is it skipping rocks on the river during lazy afternoons?
 Is it homemade jam?
 Bringing back these favorite things as an adult will make you feel just as carefree and happy again as if you were a kid.